slimtoolkit/slim/README.md

 3. Use curl (or other tools) to call the `sample_app` (optional)
 4. Wait a couple of minutes until `dockerslim` says it's done
 5. `dist/container` will have a directory with the files that can be used to build a small Docker image.
+6. The generated `slim` image will have `.slim` at the end of its name.
+7. If you selected the `image-info-only` feature you'll find `Dockerfile.fat` in `./container/artifacts/`.

+## USAGE

+`./dockerslim <IMAGE_ID> [rm-artifacts | image-info-only]`

+Example: `./dockerslim 6f74095b68c9`

+By default, `dockerslim` doesn't remove the artifacts it generates.
+To remove them set the `rm-artifacts` flag.

+Example: `./dockerslim 6f74095b68c9 rm-artifacts`

+To generate a Dockerfile for your "fat" image without creating a new "slim" image set the `image-info-only` flag.

+Example: `./dockerslim 6f74095b68c9 image-info-only`

 ## BUILD DEPENDENCIES